Karen Marks MSDC

 Karen studied Ceramics at the University for the Creative Arts in Farnham, Surrey, graduating in 2014.

-She is currently the Ceramics Artist in Residence at South Hill Park Arts Centre in Bracknell, where she teaches adult classes and also holds workshops for adults and children.
+Previously the Ceramics Artist in Residence at South Hill Park Arts Centre in Bracknell, where she teaches adult classes.

-She is a member of West Forest Potters and London Potters and an Associate Member of the Craft Potters Association.
+She is a member of West Forest Potters.

 Exhibitions